Mr. John Phelan

 West Chester University, B.A., Literature

 My goal is to help students deepen their reading, develop their writing, and strengthen their thinking.
 To this end, we will read with an analytical eye, trying to sift deeper meanings from texts.
 Students in all English classes will read extensively, including the American novel To Kill a Mockingbird, Shakespeare's play Romeo and Juliet, and a variety of additional pieces (many from the textbook The Language of Literature).
-The honors English classes also will study The Life of Pi, an award-winning novel by Yann Martel; the academic English classes will study the novel Forged by Fire.
+The honors English classes also will read Life of Pi, Catalyst, or Staying Fat for Sarah Byrnes; the academic English classes will choose between different novels, including Forged by Fire and Speak.

 Throughout the year, students will write in response to readings, occasionally mimicking the style of established writers or combining it with their own in order to expand their control over the resources of language.
 My hope is to create a classroom where students are comfortable sharing their thoughts while exploring powerful ideas from literary works that have had a profound impact on the world.